zapabug/ZapSliggers/solutions.md

         *   **Tuning:** The `GRAVITY_CONSTANT` (currently `0.35`) was likely chosen arbitrarily or based on the old, broken calculation.
 It's almost certainly not tuned correctly for a gravity force proportional to `radius^2`.
 This likely makes gravity feel too weak, too strong, or just *different* than intended, causing projectiles to seem too fast or slow.
         *   **Scaling:** Gravity now scales quadratically with the planet's radius.
 A planet twice as wide has four times the pull.
 This might differ from the intended "feel".

-## Plan for Proper Gravity/Repulsion Calculation (Single Body Gas Giants)
+## Plan for Proper Gravity/Repulsion Calculation (Single Body Sligger planets)

-Here's a step-by-step plan to implement the desired mechanics, building on the current stable state (single-body Gas Giants, radius-based gravity fix):
+Here's a step-by-step plan to implement the desired mechanics, building on the current stable state (single-body Sligger planets, radius-based gravity fix):

 **Goal:**
 *   Standard planets have tunable, radius-based attraction.
-*   Gas Giants (`planet_gas_outer`) have radius-based attraction *outside* their core and strong, limited-range repulsion *inside* their core.
+*   Sligger planets (`planet_gas_outer`) have radius-based attraction *outside* their core and strong, limited-range repulsion *inside* their core.

 **Steps:**